smreed/kubecon-2015/slides/slides.md

 Early Kubernetes adopter:

 * v0.5 in GCE ~Nov 2014
+* 12 commits, ~143 lines survive today
 * [#3965](https://github.com/kubernetes/kubernetes/issues/3965) "GCE PD Data Loss"
-* 12 commits, ~143 lines survive today
 * One of the first production workloads

 Note:
-"Paid my dues"
+features are but one way to be a contributor to open source

-K8S is very open OSS, even to small contributors
+K8S is very open project, even to small contributors like myself

 Honor to speak

+not here to sell you anything :)

 ---